IBM/tensorflow-large-model-support/README.md

 TensorFlow and performed static graph modifications on the model's graph to introduce swapping nodes and other graph optimizations.
 This implementation was included in IBM Watson Machine Learning Community Edition 1.6.x versions.
-The implementation source of this version is not open source.
+The implementation of this version is not open source.